tholman/viewprt/README.md

 const element = document.getElementById('element')

-// Observe when an element enters and exits the viewport: const elementObserver = new ElementObserver(element, {
+// Observe when an element enters and exits the viewport: const elementObserver = ElementObserver(element, {
   // options (defaults)
   container: document.body, // the viewport container element
   offset: 0,                // offset from the edge of the viewport in pixels